Here at Therapy Business School, we’re really big on building

 At this point in writing since January 2018, I am not affiliated to any therapy

-businesses whatsoever as I've stepped down from Urbanrehab management and leadership position though I am still a significant minority; and am taking a
+businesses whatsoever as I've stepped down from Urbanrehab management, leadership position and shareholding - I am taking a

-sabbatical to spend time with children, wife and family; pondering my
+sabbatical to spend time with children, wife and family; exploring other creative aspects of my life including publishing, blogging etc =D